allyunion/netapp_metrics/README.md

-# netapp_ontap_api
+# netapp_metrics

-NetApp OnTAP API is a wrapper around the provided NetApp API libraries.
+NetApp Metrics is a NetApp OnTAP API wrapper around the provided NetApp API libraries.

 This library is based off the diamond-ontapclustercollector found here: https://github.com/SpringerPE/diamond-ontapclustercollector/